 You just need to organize your life around your traits.
 You need to reach the deepest parts of your body, emotions and instincts.
 You need to be patient with yourself, respect and take care of your body and enjoy your wonderful traits.

-What you really need is:
+What highly sensitive people really need is: